 Students admitted to a program who wish to audit a course must request permission from the program director.
 Permission is never granted to audit a course prior to enrolling in a course to earn a grade.
-Permission to audit is usually given when a student has previously earned a final passing grade for a course with similar content but the student elects to attend classes for review purposes.
-The student attends classes, but attendance will not be taken.
-No tests or homework will be graded, and the student does not receive an evaluation.
-Skills labs and clinical labs may be audited only with the program director's permission and only on a space-available basis.
+Permission to audit is usually given when a student/graduate has previously earned a final passing grade for a course with similar content but elects to attend classes for review purposes or for licensure/credentialing examination preparation.
+The student/graduate attends classes, but attendance will not be recorded.
+No tests or homework will be graded, and the student/graduate does not receive an evaluation.
+Skills and clinical labs may be audited on a space-available basis.
+Graduates must meet clinical clearance requirements.
 Online courses are not eligible for audit.

 An audit fee (\$50) will be charged and is due prior to the first day of the course.
-The course will not be included in calculation of the student's grade point average.
+The course will not be included in calculation of the grade point average.
 Audited courses are not eligible for calculation toward the student's enrollment and are not eligible for federal financial aid.
 The designator "AU" will be entered on the student's academic record.